YouBase/white-paper/distributed-storage.md

 # Distributed Storage

-By using an HD Wallet to hold the structure of the data it's storage is made much easier.
+By using an HD Wallet to hold the structure of the data it's storage is simplified.
 Every node in the tree is stored as a JSON document in a document store where the lookup key is the node's address derived from it's public key.
-Storing documents in this way is very flexible and allows a user to keep their YouBase documents in a local filesystem, cloud storage, or our proposed distributed system.
+Storing documents in this way allows for greater flexibility and allows a user to keep their YouBase documents in a local filesystem, cloud storage, or our proposed distributed system.
 At the same time it allows a user to easily sync documents between different storage systems.

 In YouBase the distributed storage is made of three main components, the BIP32 Node being stored, a signed JSON document, and storage for linked data.
 The following diagram illustrates how each interacts with the other.